liamthuynh/realtime-chat-app/README.md

 Built with React, Express.js, SocketIO and HarperDB.

-Blaine Steck, Melisa Nguyen and Thuy Huynh authored this project for the CS5546 class, University of Missouri - Kansas City.
+Blaine Steck, Melisa Nguyen and Liam Huynh authored this project for the CS5546 class, University of Missouri - Kansas City.

 --------------------------------------------------------------------------------------------------------------------------------